dstndstn/ch_frb_io/README.md

     into a ring buffer which feeds the intensity_network_ostream).
 It may also help a little to write an AVX2 packet encoding kernel.

+  - It would also be nice to include event counting / logging in the packet output stream, along the lines of what has already been implemented for the input stream.
+For example, we could count
+       - dropped packets
+       - intensity samples which are assigned weight zero in the input
+       - intensity samples which are assigned weight zero because they're below the wt_cutoff
+       - intensity samples which are assigned weight zero because they're 5 sigma outliers This would be nontrival to implement since the actual encode kernels need to be modified.

   - There are Linux-specific system calls sendmmsg(), recvmmsg() which send/receive multiple UDP packets, avoiding the overhead of one system call per packet.
 Does this help speed things up, or help reduce packet drops?